osygroup/Load-Balancer-Solution-with-Nginx-and-SSL-TLS/README.md

 Follow the interactive prompt and answer the questions as requested.
 If everything is well configured, a congratulatory message is shown at the end.
+Open port 443 (port number for https) in the Inbound port rules of the Network Security Group of the VM.

 To confirm that the Nginx site is encrypted, visit the tooling website with the domain name and observe the padlock symbol at the beginning of the URL.
 This indicates that the site is secured using an SSL/TLS encryption.